AckeeCZ/eslint-config/README.md

 How to use
 ----------

-Install it `yarn add -D git+ssh://git@gitlab.ack.ee/Web/eslint-config-ackee#master`
+Install it `yarn add -D eslint-config-ackee`

-> Note: It hasn't been published to NPM registry yet, so we need to install with `git+ssh` protocol, after publish
->  the installation command change become simpler.

 Create `.eslintrc` in your project: